-An important part of the Review ribbon is the Comments feature, which is often used at the same as Track Changes.
-If you want to comment on the text, simply highlight it with your cursor and click New under the Comments section of the Review tab.
+An important part of the Review tab is the Comments feature, which is often used at the same time as Track Changes.
+If you want to comment on the text, simply highlight it with your cursor and click New Comment under.
 (It might be slightly different for different versions of Word.)

-At Liminal Pages, if I have any queries I need you to answer, I’ll ask them over email.
-However, some editors allow the manuscript to be sent back and forth for various passes and revisions, and you’ll be able to reply to a comment directly in the manuscript by inserting another comment.
-Simply click on the original comment, and then click on the New comment button in the Review ribbon to create a new comment directly below the original.
+To do this, click on the original comment, and then click on the New Comment button to create a new comment directly below the original.
 Your comment boxes will appear in a different colour and, depending on your settings, may contain your name, too.

 Understanding and using different document views

 Word displays tracked changes by default once the feature is activated, but you can change how you view a document that contains tracked changes.
-Under the Review tab, you’ll see a drop down menu that says Final Showing Markup (the default).
-If you click it, you’ll see you have three more options: Final, Original Showing Markup, and Original – all quite self-explanatory.
+Under the Review tab, you’ll see a drop down menu that says All Markup (the default on my computer).
+If you click it, you’ll see you have some more options: Simple Mark-up, No Markup, and Original – all quite self-explanatory.

-If you want to change the way the marked-up text is shown, you change choose what to see and what to hide under the dropdown menu Show Markup.
-This might be useful if you want to see only comments or only tracked changes, for example, but at Liminal Pages I provide you with documents containing various views so you don’t have to fiddle around with the settings!
+Changing your document view might be useful if you want to see only comments or only tracked changes, for example, but at Liminal Pages I provide you with documents containing various views so you don’t have to fiddle around with this setting!

 How to review your edited manuscript